Established in 2010

 From Kathmandu you drive to the Ramechaap airport for an early morning flight to Lukla.
 This small village of Lukla is the start point of your trekking journey.

-Located in the Everest region, the expedition to Mera peak takes you into the Hinku valley, which is secluded and far less crowded compared to the Khumbu and the Annapurna valleys.
+Located in the Everest region, the expedition to Mera peak takes you into the Hinku Khola Valley, which is secluded and far less crowded compared to the Khumbu and the Annapurna valleys.

-Post the summit celebration, teams head down back to Khare and continue to trek down to Khole, Tulli Kharka and Chuthanka over 3 to 4 days of trekking, before reaching Lukla again.
-The foot journey concludes in Lukla from where trekkers fly back to Ramechaap and then drive to civilisation in Kathmandu.
+Post the summit celebration, teams head down back to Khare and continue to trek down to Khote, Tuli Kharka and Lukla, going over the Zatrawa La pass one last time, bidding adieu to the valley after 3 further days of trekking, before reaching Lukla once again.
+The foot journey concludes in Lukla from where trekkers fly back to Ramechaap and then drive to civilization in Kathmandu.

 Itinerary Overview